zsura/fhir.cerner.com/content/dstu2/medication-statement.md

 ## Create

-Create new MedicationStatement.
-The medicationReference field must refer to a contained Medication with the code field populated.
+Create a new MedicationStatement.
+If medication is a reference, it must refer to a contained Medication with the code field populated.
-Only active MedicationStatement can be created.
+Only active MedicationStatements can be created.

     POST /MedicationStatement